AlexGroat/notetaker/README.md

 - [License](#License)

 ## Description
 Given front end starter code, this task is to create a note taking application and deploy it to heroku.
 It is a good way to demonstrate ones knowledge about express and to showcase said skills.
+The live application is deployed here: https://boiling-fortress-84877.herokuapp.com/

 ## Installation
 The user must clone the github repository to a local machine and run the NPM I command in an integrated terminal.